RJ601/Next-Word-Prediction-Using-Word-Level-LSTM/README.md

 Developing an AI model to predict next words of a text - Trained Tensorflow's Sequential model on Shakespearean text.

 # Features - Images here
-Uses an LSTM model trained on Shakesperian text
-Uses word-level tokenization for deeper semantic understanding.
+Uses an LSTM model trained on Shakesperian text (Shakespeare_data.csv) Uses word-level tokenization for deeper semantic understanding.
-Includes recording model efficiency over different number and type of lstm layers Includes loss graphs
+Includes records of model efficiency over different number and type of lstm layers in the Model_Comparisions.csv Includes loss graphs
 Saves the most efficient model for later use
 demo: predicts next word in a sentence